Infostrux-Solutions/snowflake-snowpro-core-study-notes/DataMovement/Overview.md

   * Counts
   * `NULL` values, etc.

-## Stages ##
-A Stage is a cloud storage/repository location used for storing files before they are loaded into or unloaded from Snowflake.
-Stages can be three types
-* Table stage
-  * internal stage - managed by Snowflake
-  * created automatically every time a table is created
-  * named `@%[TABLE_NAME]`
-  * does not support setting file formats
-* User stage
-  * internal stage - managed by Snowflake
-  * created automatically every time a user is created
-  * named `@~`
-  * does not support setting file formats
-* Named stage
-  * Can be
-    * once `[STAGE_NAME]` is created, it is referred to with the `@` symbol, e.g. `@[STAGE_NAME]`
-    * internal stage - managed by Snowflake, or
-    * external - managed by the customer, can be even in a different cloud provider or region
-  * created manually
-    * Creating an external stage requires providing
-      * URL where the files are located
-      * credentials to access the files
-      * decryption keys to enable decryption of the data
-  * can specify file format

 ## File Formats ##
 A named object that lives inside a `SCHEMA` which defines how Snowflake would read a file.
 Supported file types
 * Structured data: CSV